Raphael-Chen/The.road.of.revival.in.C.programs/Platform_dependence/Like_Unix/Figures.in.APUE.md

 Program
 A program is an executable file residing on disk in a directory.
 A program is read into memory and is executed by the kernel as a result of one of the seven exec functions.
 We’ll cover these functions in Section 8.10.

+Threads and Thread IDs
+Usually, a process has only one thread of control — one set of machine instructions executing at a time.
+Some problems are easier to solve when more than one thread of control can operate on different parts of the problem.
+Additionally, multiple threads of control can exploit the parallelism possible on multiprocessor systems.

+All threads within a process share the same address space, file descriptors, stacks, and process-related attributes.
+Each thread executes on its own stack, although any thread can access the stacks of other threads in the same process.
+Because they can access the same memory, the threads need to synchronize access to shared data among themselves to avoid inconsistencies.

+Processes and Process ID
+An executing instance of a program is called a process, a term used on almost every page of this text.
+Some operating systems use the term task to refer to a program that is being executed.
+The UNIX System guarantees that every process has a unique numeric identifier called the process ID.
+The process ID is always a non-negative integer.

 ### 1.7 Error Handling
 When an error occurs in one of the UNIX System functions, a negative value is often returned, and the integer errno is usually set to a value that tells why.
 For example, the open function returns either a non-negative file  descriptor if all is OK or −1 if an error occurs.
 An error from open has about 15 possible errno values, such as file doesn’t exist, permission problem, and so on.
 Some functions use a convention other than returning a negative value.
 For example, most functions that return a pointer to an object return a null pointer to indicate an error.